CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 We decided that this would be a fun data set to visualize because of the possibilities for interesting pictorial representations of patients and cells, in addition to the fact that the data itself are very well-curated and complete.

 Our final visualization has 3 components, which all talk to each other.
-At the top, we have a parallel coordinates chart with lines (each corresponding to a different patient) colored by z-score according to the selected axis as well as reorderable and brushable axes.
+At the top, we have a parallel coordinates chart with lines (each corresponding to a different patient) colored by z-score according to the clicked/bolded axis as well as reorderable and brushable axes.

 Brushed data is then sent to our second component, which is a pictorial representation of patient's cells (in particular, their area and fractal dimension).
-In this idealized represntation of patient cells, the cell in the middle encodes the median cell area and fractal dimension of the brush-selected patients, while the cells on either side of it encode the median individual standard deviations of cell area and fractal dimension among the same brush-selected patients (minus 1 z-score on the left, plus 1 z-score on the right).
+In this idealized represntation of patient cells, the cell in the middle encodes the median cell area and fractal dimension of the brush-selected patients, while the cells on either side of it encode the median individual standard deviations of cell area and fractal dimension among the same brush-selected patients (minus 2 z-scores on the left, plus 2 z-scores on the right).

-The brushed data is also sent to our third component, which is a sortable, colorable by nominal boolean variables pictorial representation of brush-selected patients.
-These nominalvariables include whether the patient died or survived and whether they underwent chemo or not.
+The brushed data is also sent to our third component, which is a pictorial representation of brush-selected patients.
+The patients are ascendingly sorted by the clicked/bolded parallel coordinate axis.
+Their fill color encodes their survival time, while their outline color encodes whether they underwent chemotherapy or not.

-Our 3 components together help us to understand how observed cell properties are related to one another as well as how they can help predict and diagnose breast cancer outcomes.
+Our 3 components together help us to understand how observed cell properties are related to one another as well as to the prognostic survival time.

 ## Running Instructions